 The Attitude That Transforms Tango

 Beginners often step into tango with a lighthearted attitude.
-They treat it like a fitness class, a friendly social activity, or simply a sequence of steps to master.
+They treat it like a fitness class, a friendly social gathering, or simply a sequence of steps to master.
 This casual approach leads to a subtle—yet significant—mistake: they focus almost entirely on themselves, worrying about how they look, whether they’re executing the steps correctly, or how they’re being perceived on the dance floor.
 In that self‑consciousness, they overlook the very essence of tango.

 You may be able to dance other dances that way, but tango resists casual treatment.
 It must be danced with your whole body and soul, because more than just a dance, it is an intimate physical and emotional interaction with another human being.
 Tango isn’t a personal workout or a stage for performance; it is a soulful conversation that requires sincerity, listening, and generosity.